Sofia0Andrew/bar_app_strapi/README.md

 {path_to_venv}\Scripts\activate.bat
 ````

+<h4>Create Virtual Environment</h4>

+You can view this step in the "Documentation" -> "Virtual Environment" section

 <h2>3.
 Install the necessary libraries from the file "requirements.txt"</h2>

 <h4>In Terminale install the necessary libraries from the file "requirements.txt"</h4>